DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 ## Prerequisites

 HashiCorp Vault must be up and running.
-An [on-prem installation description](README-External_Vault.md) is provided as well as another [K8s installation](../vault-initcontainer/README.md#pre-requisite), but of course you can use your own instance.
+An [on-prem installation description](README-External_Vault.md) is provided (with hints about the Secrets Store CSI driver and the HashiCorp Vault provider installation) but of course you can use your own instance.

 * [Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/) already installed.
 * [HashiCorp Vault provider driver](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver) already installed